 Much better to win the fight by not fighting than having to fight twice to regain the islands.

-We should not be over confident though because over confidence and hubris leads to complacency, however, the notion that Argentina poses an imminent and credible threat might make a good novel, but is not realistic so lets not pretend otherwise.
+We should not be overconfident though because overconfidence and hubris lead to complacency, however, the notion that Argentina poses an imminent and credible threat might make a good novel, but is not really so let’s not pretend otherwise.

 Penguins, this is as close as Argentina is going to get